How to implement role-based access control in Flask

-In typical systems that require protecting the resources of an application, roles are usually used to manage controlled access to each of the resources of our application, in the case of our application it would be the dashboard module; roles are a mechanism to control and restrict access to different parts of a web application.
+In typical systems that require protecting application resources, roles are usually used to manage controlled access to each of our application's resources, in the case of our application this would be the dashboard module; roles are a mechanism to control and restrict access to different parts of a web application.

 Let's implement the following models and foreign relationship in the users table: